medianasoft/medianasoft.github.io/CaseStudyF1.md

 ## Dose-finding Phase II trial

 A simulation-based approach to designing trials with response-adaptive randomization will be illustrated using a Phase II trial in patients with partially responsive major depressive disorder.
 This trial will be conducted to study the dose-response profile of a novel treatment.
 Four doses of this treatment (100 mg/day, 200 mg/day, 400 mg/day and 800 mg/day) will be compared to placebo.
 The primary efficacy analysis will be performed using a continuous endpoint, i.e., the mean reduction from baseline to 4 weeks in the MADRS (Montgomery-Asberg Depression Rating Scale) total score.
+The endpoint is normally distributed and, without a treatment, the mean and standard deviation of the change at 4 weeks are expected to be -10 and 14, respectively.

 A four-stage design will be employed in this clinical trial with 50 patients enrolled in each stage.
 Patients in Stage 1 will be equally randomized to the four doses of the experimental treatment or placebo and, starting with Stage 2, a response-adaptive randomization approach will be applied.
-At the end of each stage the posterior probabilities of achieving target efficacy will be computed in each of the four dosing arms and the randomization scheme for the next stage will be updated appropriately.
-The randomization ratio in the placebo arm will be fixed at 20%.
+At the end of each stage the posterior probabilities of achieving target efficacy will be computed in each of the four dosing arms and the randomization scheme for the next stage will be updated appropriately (note that the randomization ratio in the placebo arm will be fixed at 20%).
+The ultimate goal of the response-adaptive design is to treat more patients at the most effective doses.

 The steps required to perform a simulation-based evaluation of this response-adaptive design using the `ADRand` function are presented below.
 For more information on the statistical methodology used in this function, download the [technical manual](http://www.mediana.us/MedianaDesigner/ADRand.pdf).